Tuesday, October 28, 2025

 Rick snorted.
 "You're always just along for the ride.
 Nothing fazes you."

-Oncoming traffic cleared, and we turned left.
+Oncoming traffic cleared, and he turned us left.

 Author's Preface

 This may appear to be a pseudo-memoir.
 It isn't.
 Yeah, the world is (mostly) as it was at the beginning of my senior year in high school.
-And most of the characters are (more-or-less, loosely) based on (composites of) people I knew when I was a kid, names changed, etc. But the events of the plot, and their effect on the world, are almost completely whole-cloth fabrication.
+And all of the characters are (more-or-less, loosely) based on (composites of) people I knew when I was a kid, names changed, etc. But the events of the plot, and their effect on the world, are almost completely whole-cloth fabrication.

 The narrator is not me.